-WG 10 solicits thought-provoking papers in these areas which relate to the 85th MORS Symposium theme - "Pivoting on a strong foundation to a bright future".
+WG 10 solicits thought-provoking papers in these areas which relate to the 86th MORS Symposium theme - "Supporting a Balanced Modern and Ready Nation".
 Based on previous symposia, presenters should be prepared to deliver their briefings in 30 minute periods to include questions.